Date: 25th November 2025

 Ramen Arashi.
 My favourite.
 Great food, people, and as spicy as you wanna go!

-Red Rocks Pizza: A really good value, nice owners, also have good beer on tap, local favourite for when you just want a decent pizza without feeling gouged or dealing with a scene.
+Red Rocks Pizza: A really good value, nice owners, also have good beer on tap, local favourite for when you just want a decent Canadian style pizza without feeling gouged or dealing with a scene.
 Limited seating in winter, but a big deck in summer.
-If you get one pizza the second one is a deal or something, so you can get two large pizzas for $45 and eat lunch for the week.
+If you get one pizza the second one is a deal usually, so you can get two large pizzas for $45 and eat lunch for the week.

 Georgetown Inn: Good climbing memorabilia, decent food, Brit-inspired pub.
 Cosy, chill, good for a mellow dinner and a few beers.
 Nice place to stay too.